 Two reports suggest that there may be a role for intensive multimodality therapy with autologous stem cell rescue for patients with metastatic retinoblastoma.[2,11][Level of evidence: 3iiA] A few responses were noted in both CNS (including trilateral) and systemic metastases.
 However, these strategies remain under clinical investigation.

-- COG-ARET0321: Patients with metastatic or recurrent retinoblastoma that is beyond the globe are eligible for treatment with combined conventional chemotherapy, high-dose chemotherapy, and stem cell transplant with conventional radiation.
+- COG-ARET0321 (Combination Chemotherapy, Autologous Stem Cell Transplant [SCT], and/or Radiation Therapy in Treating Young Patients With Extraocular Retinoblastoma): Patients with metastatic or recurrent retinoblastoma that is beyond the globe are eligible for treatment with combined conventional chemotherapy, high-dose chemotherapy, and SCT with conventional radiation.

 Current Clinical Trials

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with extraocular retinoblastoma.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.